 One of the few grisly moments in shooting occurs in the car park after the last drive.
 Two or three Guns will huddle like forlorn rooks, discussing “the tip”.
 What to pay?
 Too much and it makes the other Guns look stingy; too little and it’s you that ends up with a reputation as a tightwad.

 The naive believe this does not happen, that the bundle of folding stuff is lost among the general plethora of banknotes.
 These innocents have never watched a keeper actually trouser the loot; there’s a reason their tweeds have so many pockets — it allows them to know exactly who has given what.

 The usual basis for the Guns’ calculations is the size of bag — but this is simplistic.
 A tip should reflect the sport shown and the effort and skill involved in achieving that.
-So, wild-bird shoots command, in my mind, a higher tip than a reared-bird affair.
+So, wild-bird shoots command a higher tip than a reared-bird affair.
 To achieve that harvestable surplus the keepering staff will have put in months of intensive predator control at anti-social hours.
 They will then need the skill to drive wild birds over the Guns.
 And the keepers’ fortunes are subject to the vagaries of weather: in a good wild-bird year they might have dozens of shooting days and be tipped accordingly; but in a wet and cold year, they might only hold a handful, though they have carried out the same eye-reddening vermin work.